Aidavdw/dotfiles/README.md

 Being a modern setup, it uses fzf-lua instead of Telescope, and Blink.cmp instead of nvim-cmp.
 It also has a simpler LSP set-up, utilising the built-in lsp functionality instead of deferring everything to lspconfig.

+The entire config is commented so you can steal little bits and pieces everywhere <3